kulakowski-wasm/component-model/design/mvp/Explainer.md

 2. producers of NaN values across component boundaries do not develop brittle assumptions that NaN payload bits are preserved by the other side (since they often aren't).

+The definition of `name` above corresponds to [Kebab Case].
+The intention with this less-common form of casing is that each language binding can (and often *must*, due to hyphens being invalid identifiers) map the sequence of `word`s in a `name` to the language's own idiomatic casing scheme, with all-caps `word`s being interpreted as acronyms.
+For example, the `name` `is-XML` could be mapped to `isXML`, `IsXml`, `is_XML`, etc. The highly-restricted character set ensures that capitalization is trivial and does not require consulting Unicode tables which.
+Having this structured data encoded as a plain string provides a single canonical name for use in tools and language-agnostic contexts, without requiring each to invent its own custom interpretation.

 The subtyping between all these types is described in a separate [subtyping explainer](Subtyping.md).
 Of note here, though: the optional